AandJ/ROCO224/ArmAnalysis.md

 ## Torque

-To determine whether the arm would be able to provide enough torque we performed some calculation, we assumed the arm was straight out at 180 degrees (maximum perpendicular distance) and under load (holding ball), we then added the torque from each component from the end of the gripper to the servo we where checking if at any point this is greater than the holding torque specified in the data sheet 5.66 N.cm (Stall torque = 25.6 N.cm) we can conclude the arm will not function.
-To perform these calculation we needed to know the Component weights, these are shown below.
+To determine whether the arm would be able to provide enough torque we performed some calculation, we assumed the arm was straight out at 180 degrees (maximum perpendicular distance) and under load (holding ball), we then added the torque from each component from the end of the gripper to the servo we where checking, if at any point this is greater than the holding torque specified in the data sheet 5.66 Kg.cm (Stall torque = 28.3Kg.cm) we can conclude the arm will strugle to function.
+To perform these calculation we needed to know the Components weights, these are shown below.
 Servo = 76g ; Limb1 = 54.2g ; Limb2 w/M = 201.7gg ; GripperROT_Attacher = 12.2g ; HEAD = 43g : Gripper = 57g ; Ball = 3g

 ## Structure (FEA)